harrison-tran/ai-hr-essentials/README.md

 <br>
 AI is best understood as a broad, umbrella field of computer science focused on creating machines that can simulate human cognitive functions like learning, reasoning, and problem-solving.
 It is the overarching concept that encompasses all other technologies discussed here.<br/>
 <br>
-<li>Example: Voice-assistants like Siri and Alexa, GPS and navigation apps like Google Maps, and even robot vacuums that can navigate the room and avoid obstacles.</li>
+<li>Real world Example: Voice-assistants like Siri and Alexa, GPS and navigation apps like Google Maps, and even robot vacuums that can navigate the room and avoid obstacles.</li>
 </details>

 <details>